Azure/ResourceModules/README.md

 * For reference documentation, visit [Enterprise-Scale](https://github.com/azure/enterprise-scale)
 * For an outline of the module features, visit [Module overview](https://github.com/Azure/ResourceModules/wiki/The%20library%20-%20Module%20overview)

+> **Note:** To ensure the modules and environment work as expected, please ensure you are using the latest version of the used tools such as PowerShell and Bicep.
+Especially in case of the later, note, that you need to manually update the Bicep CLI.
+For further information, see our [troubleshooting guide](./The%20CI%20environment%20-%20Troubleshooting).

 ## Available Resource Modules

 | Name | Status |